 Consider earrings your modern talisman.
 This fall, you can unlock extra dimension in your personal style by incorporating these and other primal symbols into your own wardrobe.
-Channel the eternal Egyptian life force with our Ankh Cross Earrings or celebrate your Zen spiritual journey with delicate Lotus Peace Petal Earrings.
-For a deep cultural reference, resist the evil eye with the new Hand of Fatima Earrings or discover the Mexican-based Calavera Earrings to bring renewed spark to your soul.
+Channel the eternal Egyptian life force with our Blue Lotus Hoop Earrings or celebrate your Zen spiritual journey with delicate LOTUS PEACE PETALS Hook Earrings.
+For a deep cultural reference, deflect negativity with the Evil Eye Hook Earrings or discover the Mexican-based Calavera Earrings to bring renewed spark to your soul.

 Written by Joanna Powell